-- Bespoke specialist trips to support learning. - Sports events and competitions i.e., Celebration Day to enhance inclusion. - Additional support to improve attendance. - Coffee morning to engage parents to improve pupil outcomes. - Breakfast club and fruit for the day. - Wellbeing incentives for pupils e.g., Wake Up and Shake Up etc. - Family support workers to engage the family as a whole and improve outcomes. - Leadership courses including peer mentoring. - Activity clubs and competitions. - Educational platforms to improve progress in Maths and English.
+- · Bespoke specialist trips to support learning. - Sports events and competitions i.e. Celebration Day and cross company sporting events to enhance inclusion. - Additional support to improve attendance. - Coffee morning to engage parents to improve pupil outcomes. - Breakfast club and fruit for the day. - Wellbeing incentives for pupils e.g. Wake Up and Shake Up - Family support workers to engage the family as a whole and improve outcomes. - · Leadership courses including peer mentoring. - Activity clubs and competitions. - Educational platforms to improve progress in Maths and English.